-Minimum densities are applied to residential development in the GMU zone to assure efficient use of land at densities that support transit use and nearby businesses.
+Minimum densities are applied to residential development in the GMU zone commercial mixed-use zones to assure efficient use of land at densities that support transit use and nearby businesses.

 - 2. Standards - a.
-Minimum density for standalone residential development in the GMU zone is 25 units per acre. - b.
+Minimum density for stand-alone residential development in the GMU zone is 25 units per acre and maximum density is 50 units per acre. - b.
+Minimum density for stand-alone residential development in the NMU zone is 11.6 units per acre and maximum density is 14.5 units per acre. - b.
 There are no minimum density requirements when residential units are developed as part of a mixed-use building or development. - c.
-Maximum residential densities for mixed-use buildings are controlled by height limits.
+Maximum residential densities for mixed-use buildings are controlled by height limits. - 3.
+Exemption